-When I was trying to figure out how to hang the live-edge floating shelves in our kitchen, I had a lot of trouble finding instructions and hardware for hanging a floating solid wood shelf.
-There are plenty of tutorials for floating shelves, but they’re the kind that are built from scratch, and have the hardware concealed inside a wood box.
+When I was trying to figure out how to hang the live-edge floating shelves in our kitchen, I had a lot of trouble finding instructions and hardware for how to hang solid wood floating shelves.
+There are plenty of tutorials for DIY floating shelves, but they’re the kind that are built from plywood, and have the hardware concealed inside a wood box.
 That doesn’t work if you’re just trying to attach a solid slab of wood to your wall with hidden hardware.
 Even the place I bought the wood didn’t have any advice, but they asked me to tell them how I ended up doing it.
 Obviously I eventually figured it out, but aside from sharing the hardware we used, I didn’t do a full how-to for hanging floating live-edge shelves.
 So if you’re trying to hang floating solid wood shelves, here’s how to do it.

 I’ll be using a small shelf in my walk-in closet for this tutorial, but we hung our kitchen shelves the same way, except with three brackets instead of two, and bigger shelves.